hiredscorelabs/cornell/README.md

 ![System in test](https://imgur.com/OlDNTiD.jpg)

 With Cornell server started, it will act as a proxy (**record mode**) between the outgoing HTTP requests and the external server and will record all relevant interactions.
-Once interactions are recorded, Cornell can be work in **replay mode** and replace the external server entirely, short circuting the calls and instead, replying back instantly with the previously recorded response.
+Once interactions are recorded, Cornell can work in replay mode, replacing the external server entirely, short-circuiting the calls and instead, replying back instantly with the previously recorded response.

 ![System in test](https://imgur.com/ZXTFgaP.jpg)